ckdextergames/Icarus_mods/README.md

 Hedgehogs which look just like the normal "Medium Wood Hedgehog" but are **40X** more durable and cause **5X** damage.
 Crafting requires additional materials.

 *__CAUTION__*: This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change "D_ItemsStatic.json", "D_Alterations" & "D_ProcessorRecipes"; or use Mod Manager to choose your desired changes.
+Recommended to use alone, or with mods known not to change "D_ItemsStatic.json", "D_Alterations", D_Durable & "D_ProcessorRecipes"; or use Mod Manager to choose your desired changes.
 Mod Manager hightly recommended: https://github.com/Jimk72/Icarus_Software

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-